andreyomatveev/farey-sequences/README.md

 # FareySequncesModule
-A Haskell module FareySequencesModule.hs exporting a dozen of functions coded after a dozen of selected formulas presented in Farey Sequences: Dulaity and Maps Between Subsequences, by A.O.
+A Haskell module FareySequencesModule.hs exporting a dozen of functions coded after several selected formulas presented in Farey Sequences: Dulaity and Maps Between Subsequences, by A.O.
 Matveev, De Gruyter, 2017.

 # Our Dramatis Personae